SvB2504/Hii/README.md

 # Hii
-Im a new Pragrammer and am trying to learn a bit.
+Im a new Programmer and am trying to learn a bit.